SbrTa/Notes/Interview/devinterview.io/Concurrency.md

 **Answer:**
 A context switch is the process of saving the current state of a running thread or process and restoring the saved state of another thread or process.
 It involves a transition from user mode to kernel mode.
 Context switches incur overhead and impact performance, so minimizing their frequency is essential for efficient concurrency.

+A context switching helps to share a single CPU across all processes to complete its execution and store the system's tasks status.
+When the process reloads in the system, the execution of the process starts at the same point where there is conflicting.

 #### ✅ 13.
 What are the benefits and disadvantages of using many small threads vs. a few large threads?
 **Answer:**
 - **Many Small Threads:**